-The privileges and responsibilities of the IB Ph.D. students are described below.
+The privileges and responsibilities of IB Ph.D. students are described below.
 Students are responsible for following all IB program and FAU rules and regulations.
 Students should consult the University Catalog for university-wide policies and procedures and the Graduate College webpage for those policies and procedures prescribed by the Graduate College of FAU.
 Students should also review the Graduate College Tuition Benefits Policy for details of the Graduate College's graduate assistantships and tuition benefits eligibility requirements.
 The following are guidelines pertaining specifically to the IB Ph.D. program.

-The Integrative Biology Ph.D. program now offers four concentrations in addition to the core IB program.
-Applicants seeking a doctorate in Integrative Biology may choose to pursue the IB core program or one of the four IB concentrations listed below.
+The IB Ph.D. program offers five concentrations.
+Applicants seeking a doctorate in Integrative Biology may choose to pursue any of the five IB concentrations listed below.
 These concentrations fall under the umbrella of the Integrative Biology major and all students accepted to these concentrations are responsible for following all Integrative Biology policies, rules and regulations in addition to any concentration-specific requirements outlined under section III of this document.

-Integrative Biology Core Program (IBIO)
+Integrative Biology Core (IBIO)